DETAILED ACTION

 In the same field of endeavor, KIM discloses an electronic device comprising input sensing panel (see abstract); KIM discloses the sensing panel (fig. 1; touch sensor substrate 300) comprising: a base layer (fig. 3B; base substrate 301); a stylus pen driving electrode positioned on the base layer and comprising a first conductive pattern (fig. 3B; SC12; par 0076; discloses the first sensing circuits SC11, SC12 and SC13 is formed from a metal layer and disposed on the base substrate 301); a touch insulating layer positioned on the first conductive pattern (fig. 3B; layer 310; par 0082; discloses A first insulating layer 310 is formed on the base substrate 301 on which the first sensing circuits SC11, SC12 and SC13 are formed); a touch driving electrode and touch sensing electrode which is positioned on the touch insulating layer (fig. 3A; touch electrodes SE1, SE2, SE3 formed to overlap sensing circuits SC11, Sc12, SC13; par 0090; discloses the sensing electrodes SE1, SE2 and SE3 of the second touch sensor part TS2 and the signal lines L1, L2 and L3 are formed from the metal layer and are formed on the base substrate 301 on which the second insulating layer 320 is formed.
 Each of the signal lines L1, L2 and L3 is formed from the same line as that of the sensing electrodes SE1, SE2 and SE3.
 Thus, each of the signal lines L1, L2 and L3 extends from a corresponding one of the sensing electrodes SE1, SE2 and SE3; par 0052; discloses the second touch sensor part TS2 senses a touch in a capacitance mode.
 The capacitance mode may include a mutual capacitance mode which senses a change of the capacitance between two electrodes);

-Therefore it would have been obvious to one having ordinary skill in the art to modify the invention disclosed by KATO to incorporate the teachings of KIM to form the sensing layer on a base substrate comprising pen detection sensor and touch detection sensor in order to reduce the overall thickness of the display device while still achieving the same predictable result of detecting inputs from stylus and the user finger.
+Therefore it would have been obvious to one having ordinary skill in the art to modify the invention disclosed by KATO to incorporate the teachings of KIM to form the sensing layer on a base substrate comprising pen detection sensor and touch detection sensor in order to reduce the overall thickness of the display device while still achieving the same predictable result of detecting inputs from stylus and the user finger;

 Allowable Subject Matter

-Claims 8, 16 are objected to as being dependent upon a rejected base claim, but would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims.
+Claims 8, 16 comprises allowable subject matter and would be allowable if rewritten in independent form including all of the limitations of the base claim and any intervening claims and when 112(b) rejections are overcome.

-With respect to claim 8, KIM alone or in view of other prior art of record fails to disclose wherein the stylus pen driving electrode comprises: a body part positioned to overlap the touch driving electrode in the third direction on a floor plan; and a connection part connected to the body part and extending in the first direction, and the stylus pen sensing electrode comprises: a body part extending in the second direction and comprising the first conductive pattern; and a fourth bridge which extends in the second direction, overlaps the stylus pen driving electrode in the third direction in the plan view, comprises the second conductive pattern, and is connected to the body part of the stylus pen sensing electrode in a second contact hole and it would not have been obvious to one having ordinary skill in the art to modify the invention disclosed by KIM to arrive at the claimed invention as the final result would have been unpredictable.
+With respect to claim 8, KIM alone or in view of other prior art of record fails to disclose wherein the stylus pen driving electrode comprises: a body part positioned to overlap the touch driving electrode in the third direction on a plan view; and a connection part connected to the body part and extending in the first direction, and the stylus pen sensing electrode comprises: a body part extending in the second direction and comprising the first conductive pattern; and a fourth bridge which extends in the second direction, overlaps the stylus pen driving electrode in the third direction in the plan view, comprises the second conductive pattern, and is connected to the body part of the stylus pen sensing electrode in a second contact hole and it would not have been obvious to one having ordinary skill in the art to modify the invention disclosed by KIM to arrive at the claimed invention as the final result would have been unpredictable.
 Therefore claim 8 comprises allowable subject matter.

 With respect to claim 16, KIM alone or in view of other prior art of record fails to disclose wherein the body part of the touch sensing electrode comprises: first, second, and third body parts disposed side by side in the second direction; and fourth, fifth, and sixth body parts positioned spaced apart from the first to third body parts in the first direction and disposed side by side in the second direction, the touch sensing electrode further comprises a fifth bridge which is connected to each of the second body part of the touch sensing electrode and the fifth body part of the touch sensing electrode in a fifth contact hole, comprises the first conductive pattern, and extends in the first direction, and the sensing panel comprises: an a-th sensing line, which is connected to at least one of the first to sixth body parts of the touch sensing electrode positioned in an odd column in a third contact hole, extends in the second direction on a lower side of the fourth to sixth body parts of the touch sensing electrode, and comprises the first conductive pattern; and a b-th sensing line, which is connected to at least one of the first to sixth body parts of the touch sensing electrode positioned in an even column in a third contact hole, extends in the second direction on an upper side of the first to third body parts of the touch sensing electrode, and comprises the first conductive pattern and it would not have been obvious to one having ordinary skill in the art to modify the invention disclosed by KIM to arrive at the claimed invention as the final result would have been unpredictable.
 Therefore claim 16 comprises allowable subject matter.